-People with pain in the heel often do not experience plantar fascia pain directly related to the heel spur, but rather the pain is a result of other inflammatory and degenerative conditions such as plantar fasciitis, Achilles tendonitis, and osteoarthritis.
-The painful condition can also be caused by chronic inflammatory or degenerative nerve conditions like Tarsal Tunnel Syndrome and diabetic neuropathy.
+People with heel pain often do not experience plantar fascia pain directly related to the heel spur; rather, the pain results from other inflammatory and degenerative conditions, such as plantar fasciitis, Achilles tendonitis, and osteoarthritis.
+Chronic inflammatory or degenerative nerve conditions like Tarsal Tunnel Syndrome and diabetic neuropathy can also cause the painful condition.

 How To Identify If You Have a Heel Spur

 Heel spur symptoms include hook-like calcifications between the base and the foot arch, often without pain.
 What causes heel spurs is the repetitive stress on the foot’s muscles, tissues, and ligaments.
-The condition can vary in length — from very small to more than 1 cm — and grows in the direction where the tendon is being pulled from the heel.
+The condition can vary in length, from very small to more than 1 cm, and grows along the tendon’s pull from the heel.

 Heel spurs are often found at the base of the foot due to plantar fasciitis or at the back of the heel attributed to Achilles tendonitis.
 Pain intensity ranges from a negligible dull ache to a constant sharp throb for those experiencing discomfort from heel spurs.